Josephson effect in graphene Corbino disks: Rectangular potential barrier

-It must be noticed that the dimensionless characteristics given in Eqs.\ (\ref{icrnsubsh}) and (\ref{icrnsubshwide}) are very close to each other; together with the so-called {\em pseudodiffusive} values given in Eq.\ (\ref{icrnpdiff}), they define the borders of graphene-specific multimode Dirac-Josephson tunneling (MDJT) on the $(I_cR_N,S)$ diagram discussed later in this paper.
+It must be noticed that the dimensionless characteristics given in Eqs.\ (\ref{icrnsubsh}) and (\ref{icrnsubshwide}) are numerically very close to each other; together with the so-called {\em pseudodiffusive} values given in Eq.\ (\ref{icrnpdiff}), they define the borders of graphene-specific multimode Dirac-Josephson tunneling (MDJT) on the $(I_cR_N,S)$ diagram discussed later in this paper.
+Although the pseudodiffusive and sub-Sharvin transport regimes are characterized by different distributions of transmission eigenvalues \cite{Ryc25}, physical properties probed in the S-g-S setup are relatively close to each other, yet noticeably diferent from those occurring for SJT and ballistic regimes (see below); at the same time, behavior in the whole MDJT range is directly linked to the peculiar properties following from the conical dispersion relation, either the transmission via evanescent waves (at the Dirac point) or reduced transmission on sample-lead interface (at the high-doping limit).

 In Table \ref{icrntable}, we list the values of $I_cR_N$ and $S$ for six finite values of $r_2/r_1=1.1\div{}10$, both for the high-doping limit ($|\mu|\gg{}\hbar{}v_F/r_1$) and for the Dirac point ($\mu=0$), together with the limiting results for $r_2/r_1\rightarrow{}1$ and $r_2/r_1\rightarrow{}\infty$ presented above.